About the Author

 ICSRs Reporting Timelines

-The SFDA guidelines has been updates to reflect the below tramlines for reporting ICSRs:
+The SFDA guidelines have been updated to reflect the following timelines for reporting ICSRs:

 ICSR Format